 - If you are planning to attend courses at TUM in German and English: Verification of your German and English skills

-In most cases, the required level is at least B1 or B2, this depends on your TUM School / department.
-Please check the webpage of your TUM Department or School, which you can find under Information on courses or modules, exams, the study plan at TUM or (online) Learning Agreement and other academic matters at TUM.
+In most cases, the required level is at least B1 or B2, this depends on your TUM School.
+Please check the webpage of your TUM School, which you can find under Information on courses or modules, exams, the study plan at TUM or (online) Learning Agreement and other academic matters at TUM.

 - The certificate can be issued by your home university or by a language school.
-Official test are also accepted (but this is no must, as a confirmation of the home university is fine as well).
-Nativ speakers do not need a language certificate if studying at TUM in the language of their mother tongue.
+Official tests are also accepted (but this is no must, as a confirmation of the home university is fine as well).
+Native speakers do not need a language certificate if studying at TUM in the language of their mother tongue.
 Self-assessment tests without signature of the home university cannot be accepted.

 Transcript of records